 Greetings, friends!
 We continue to acquaint you with the world of cryptography and cryptocurrency.
 Today I would like to talk about security protocols Proof of Work and Proof of Stake.
 What is the difference between them and the transition from one to another can affect the world of mining.
 As always simple and interesting words.
 Go!

-Offering run through the main steps characterizing blockchain Mining and an example Bitcoin network.
+Offering run through the main steps characterizing blockchain and Mining on example Bitcoin network (what is blockchain read here).
 So, all the transactions taking place in the network, must be confirmed.
 Uncommitted transactions are placed in the unit.
 To confirm the transaction miner must sign a block, which is then recorded in blockchain.

 Proof of Work